Jim Crockett Promotions: Sale to Turner Broadcasting System (1988–1993)

 Compounding the issues that came with expansion was a lack of investing in the kind of marketing needed to make it successful.
 As mentioned, major cards such as Starrcade and the Bunkhouse Stampede did not draw as well when moved out of JCP's traditional territory.
 According to Rhodes, JCP failed to gain the national name recognition that McMahon achieved with the World Wrestling Federation.
 Rhodes also pointed out that with the WWF's success, McMahon was financially able to lure the top talent away from rival companies.
 Because of this, JCP offered many of its stars lucrative contracts - paying them beyond their actual value - to prevent them from leaving the company.

 Another factor was the fans' exasperation with the "Dusty Finish" (a type of "screwjob" finish named after Rhodes, who did not actually invent the concept, but used it frequently for matches at regular house shows and PPV/major cards, alike).
 Due to the heavy overuse of this end-of-match sequence, many JCP fans started to expect the swerve at any moment, whenever a popular wrestler (usually a face) appeared to win a title match and was about to be awarded the championship belt (or any similar situation), only to have the win overturned due to a technicality.
 As a result, attendance at live shows began to fall — even at venues where JCP had traditionally drawn well or extremely well.

 By 1988, JCP was on the verge of bankruptcy.
 In November 1988, Turner Broadcasting System purchased a majority interest in JCP for $9 million.
 The Crockett family retained a minority interest, with Crockett, Jr. becoming a consultant.
 Turner Broadcasting System ultimately rebranded the promotion World Championship Wrestling.
 In 1993, JCP ceased to exist.

-Revival under Conrad Thompson and David Crockett (2022)
+Ric Flair's Last Match

-On May 16, 2022, Ric Flair announced he would return to the ring for one last match under Jim Crockett Promotions, Ric Flair's Last Match on July 31, 2022.
-Shortly after Flair's announcement, David Crockett and Conrad Thompson of the Starrcast wrestling fan convention filed for U.S. trademarks on "Jim Crockett Promotions" and "JCP" with respect to wrestling events, news, and merchandise.

-During a media call promoting the pay-per-view, Thompson stated he will give his 50% percent of the U.S. trademarks of Jim Crockett Promotions to David Crockett on August 1, 2022, after the conclusion of the Starrcast weekend.
+On May 16, 2022, Ric Flair announced he would return to the ring for the pay-per-view card Ric Flair's Last Match on July 31, 2022.
+Shortly after Flair's announcement, Conrad Thompson, organizer of the Starrcast wrestling fan convention (and Flair's son-in-law), who promoted the card, along with David Crockett filed for U.S. trademarks on "Jim Crockett Promotions" and "JCP" with respect to wrestling events, news, and merchandise, the trademark having been long abandoned.
+The event was presented under the JCP name.
+During a media call promoting the pay-per-view event, Thompson stated he would give his 50 percent of the Jim Crockett Promotions trademark to David Crockett on August 1, 2022, after the conclusion of the Starrcast weekend.
+As of 2026, there have been no further events promoted under the banner.